Anasoud1/nextjs-ecommerce/README.md

 ## Overview

-This is an eCommerce website for a grocery store built using **Next.js**, **Tailwind CSS**, and **Strapi**.
+This is an ecommerce website for a grocery store built using **Next.js**, **Tailwind CSS**, and **Strapi**.
 The application allows users to browse categories such as fruits and vegetables, add items to their shopping cart, and proceed to checkout.
 Payments are handled via **Stripe**.
 The project also includes user authentication with JWT and order management.

 ## Features